US STOCKS-Futures rise as focus shifts to inflation data, Fed meet

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window.

-June 12 (Reuters) - U.S. stock index futures rose on Monday ahead of inflation data and the Federal Reserve's interest rate decision this week, while Biogen shares gained in premarket trading after the U.S. FDA panel backed its Alzheimer's drug.
+June 12 (Reuters) - U.S. stock index futures rose on Monday, setting Wall Street up for a fresh round of gains, while investors awaited inflation data and the Federal Reserve's interest rate decision this week.

-Investors are on the watch for the U.S. Labor Department's consumer price index reading on Tuesday, also the first day of the Fed's meeting, for clues on the U.S. monetary policy path.

-Traders see a nearly 79% chance of the central bank pausing rate hikes in its June meeting, while pricing in a 56% chance of a 25-basis-point increase in July, according to the CME Fedwatch tool.
+Traders see a 72% chance of the central bank hold interest rates at the 5%-5.25% range on Wednesday, while pricing in a 56% chance of a 25-basis-point increase in July, according to the CME Fedwatch tool.

 The benchmark S&P 500 .SPX notched gains for a fourth straight week on Friday, building on a 20% rise from its October 2022 lows, heralding the start of a new bull market as defined by some market participants.